 Stay away from the internet - limiting the attack surface for modern web infrastructure

-Gareth Rushgrove (Docker)
+Gareth Rushgrove (Snyk)

 Your database isn't connected directly to the internet, right?
 Firewalls and perimeter security are no longer enough when it comes to securing internal systems and complex websites.
 From validating proxies to simpler operating systems, and unit testing your network to unikernels, this talk will introduce tools and techniques to help build secure modern infrastructure and applications.